Skip to main content

 This has led to a more nuanced, risk-based approach to incentive design.
 Factors that may be considered in this analysis include the size of the incentive in absolute terms, the income level of the employee population, and the nature of the program itself.

-For example, a large financial incentive for completing a may be more likely to be viewed as coercive than a smaller, non-financial incentive for attending a wellness seminar.
+For example, a large financial incentive for completing a health risk assessment may be more likely to be viewed as coercive than a smaller, non-financial incentive for attending a wellness seminar.
 The key is to ensure that the incentive is not so large that it effectively penalizes employees who choose not to participate.

 Health-Contingent Vs. Participatory Programs

 The legal requirements for wellness programs also differ depending on whether they are “health-contingent” or “participatory.”
-A is one that does not require an individual to satisfy a standard related to a health factor in order to receive a reward.
+A participatory program is one that does not require an individual to satisfy a standard related to a health factor in order to receive a reward.

 • Activity-only programs require an individual to perform or complete an activity related to a health factor but do not require the individual to attain or maintain a specific health outcome.
 Examples include walking, diet, or exercise programs.